DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - Stewardship grants less bonus domains (from /6 to /7)

 ## short term goals
+- Add "way of" culture tradition for each major clan ?
 -Fix river width
 - Have a not-so-ugly heightmap
 	- Fix river & coast